MHH-RCUG/sc-analysis/README.md

 # Quick start
 <a name="quick_start"/>

+Each module can be run from command line or R(Studio) using the respective 'run_'-scripts, but an R Shiny Web Apps is also available to provide a more user-friendly interface.

+## Run sc-analysis workflow from command line or R(Studio)
+TO DO

+The repository provides download scripts for several useful test dataset that you can use to get to know the functionality of the workflow.

 The workflow is inialised for test dataset '10x_pbmc_small_split2samples'.

-The repository provides several other useful test dataset that you can use to get to know the functionality of the workflow.
 To run the workflow for another than the initial dataset, you need to select the respective data in the 'basic_settings.R'.

+## Run sc-analysis workflow via R Shiny Web Apps
+TO DO

 # Usage
 <a name="usage"/>
+TO DO

+## Data input
+TO DO

+## Parameter settings
 TO DO

 # Output
 <a name="output"/>